shivshankardayal/Kunjika/Features.rst

 ********
 TODO
 ====
-1. Editing questions.
-2. Flagging inappropriate comments.
+1. Flagging inappropriate comments.
-3. OpenID integration.
+2. OpenID integration.
-4. More fields for user activity and profile.
+3. More fields for user activity and profile.
-5. Following questions, tags and users.
+4. Following questions, tags and users.

 DONE
 ====